LJStroemsdoerfer/productionize/description.md

         export_product() method.
 If you want to push it to another registry, you can use the push_product() method.

 Now you know how to reach your API.
 In case you find out it doesn't work and you change something on the code, you can just re-run <code>prepare_deployment()</code> and then <code>deploy()</code>.
 The <code>deploy()</code> will automatically realize that the "product" has already been deployed and will just update the existing one.
 In case you want to delete a product, you can just use the <code>delete_deployment()</code> method.
+This will also work for local deployments.

     # delete product
     my_api.delete_deployment(product = "my-product", project = "my-project")

 When you are satisfied with your API, you might want to deploy or ship it to an enterprise-ready or collaborative cluster.
 As the workbench is at the heart a Kubernetes cluster, everything you do on the workbench, will work on any other cluster.
-To give you the freedom of choice, <code>productionize</code> implements two methods to deploy anywhere.
+To give you the freedom of choice, <code>productionize</code> implements a method to deploy anywhere.

-The first one is <code>export_product()</code>.
-This method exports the product from the workbench in form of a Docker image and stores it on your local machine's docker registry.
-You can run your standard docker commands in your local machine's context and you will see the image as <code>product-name-image</code>.
-In the example above, this will be <code>my-product-image</code>.

-    # export the product to your local machine
-    my_api.export_product(product = "my-product")

-The second one is <code>push_product()</code>.
+This is the <code>push_product()</code> method.
 This method pushes the product in form of a Docker image to any registry you want.
 Default is DockerHub.
 However, you can select any registry you like.
 In case of secure registries, you will need credentials or a token.
 Those will be asked from you with a prompt.

     # push the product
     my_api.push_product(product = "my-product", registry = "my.registry:5000/image-name")